WLT Honorary President & Trustees

 Dr Gerard BertrandHonorary President (USA)

-With over 30 years' experience in environmental science and conservation Jerry Bertrand's primary interest has always revolved around the preservation of habitat and species.
-Former Executive President of Massachusetts Audubon Society, former Chairman of BirdLife International and current Vice President, Jerry is currently a member on the board of the World Land Trust-US and the Brazilian Atlantic Rainforest Trust (BART).
-He is was a co-founder of the World Land Trust in 1989 (then Programme for Belize) and has been actively involved ever since.
+With over 35 years' experience in environmental science and conservation Jerry Bertrand's primary interest has always revolved around the preservation of habitat and species.
+Former Executive President of Massachusetts Audubon Society, former Chairman of BirdLife International and a current Vice President, Jerry is currently a member on the board of the Rainforest Trust (formerly World Land Trust-US) and the Brazilian Atlantic Rainforest Trust (BART) which also supports REGUA - WLT's partner organisation in Brazil.
+He was a co-founder of the World Land Trust in 1989 (then Programme for Belize) and has been actively involved ever since.

 Dr Simon LysterChair of Trustees (UK)